GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 The `GetClientToken` method is used to get a token which is sent as input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.

-**Required parameters:**
+**Parameters:**

+- ClientId: Client ID from OpenID Connect Provider (OP).
+Should be passed with the Client Secret.
+- ClientSecret: Client Secret from OpenID Connect Provider (OP).
+Should be passed with the Client ID.
+- OpHost: OpenID Connect Provider (OP)
+- opDiscoveryPath:(Optional) (Optional) Path to discovery document.
+For example if it's https://client.example.com/.well-known/openid-configuration then path is blank .
+But if it is https://client.example.com/oxauth/.well-known/openid-configurationthen path its oxauth
+- Scope:(Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider(OP).
+- OxdId:oxd ID from client registration.
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
+- oxdhttpsurl: (Optional) URL of the oxd-https-extension
-- OpHost: OpenID Connect Provider (OP)
-- clientId: Client ID from OpenID Connect Provider (OP).
-Should be passed with the Client Secret.
-- clientSecret: Client Secret from OpenID Connect Provider (OP).
-Should be passed with the Client ID.

 **Request:**